tdo95/tdo95/README.md

 ### Hey There 👋🏿 ✨

 My name is Tee, and I'm a software engineer passionate about building experiences that people enjoy.
-Highly motivated by challenge and empathy driven, I have a knack for experimenting with new techology to create sustainable and efficient solutions.
+Highly motivated by challenge and empathy driven, I love experimenting with new techologies to create sustainable and efficient solutions.

 <!--    BLOG POSTS    -->
 ### Latest Blog Posts